mrlhansen/YaHMC/README.md

 $ ./hmc -i config_file -o log_file

 When running the program without any options, the configuration will be read from *hmc.cfg* and the log is written to *stdout*.
 The default simulation program will perform either a two-flavour simulation or a pure gauge simulation.
-The table below describe the possible settings in the configuration file, but in some cases additional knowledge of the code might be necessary to fully understand the consequences of the variables, especially in relation to the integration scheme and the action.
+The table below describes the possible settings in the configuration file, but in some cases additional knowledge of the code might be necessary to fully understand the consequences of the variables, especially in relation to the integration scheme and the action.

 | Variable name | Allowed values | Description |
 | ------------- | -------------- | ----------- |